How to Become a Medical Interpreter: Credentials, Training, and Certification

 5. Become a Certified Medical Interpreter (CMI)

-Once you've completed an accredited medical interpreter training program, you qualify for national certification.
+Once you've successfully completed an accredited medical interpreter training program, you qualify for national certification.

 Although many language agencies and medical facilities do hire interpreters without national certification, an increasing number of them are raising the bar and requiring that their interpreters—both in-house and independent contractors—be certified.